A Mile Is Longer Than a Kilometer – Here’s Why That Actually Matters

 To convert miles to kilometers, multiply by 1.6.
 So 5 miles = 8 kilometers.
 10 miles = 16 kilometers.
 Easy.

 So 5 miles ≈ 8 km?
-That’s the 5-8 pair.
-8 miles ≈ 13 km?
-Practically speaking, yep.
+Yep.
+Day to day, that’s the 5-8 pair.
+So 8 miles ≈ 13 km?
 It works surprisingly well for quick conversions.

 When Precision Actually Matters